ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/nic.md

 						* `resolve` (string)
 							* description: Resolve specifies when this reference should be resolved.
 The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
 Use 'Always' to resolve the reference on every reconcile.
 							* possible values: "Always";"IfNotPresent"
-* `name` (string)
-	* description: The name of the  resource.
-* `serverConfig` (object)
-	* description: ServerConfig contains information about the server resource on which the nic will be created.
-	* properties:
-		* `serverId` (string)
+		* `lanId` (string)
-			* description: ServerID is the ID of the Server on which the resource will be created.
+			* description: LanID is the ID of the Lan on which the resource will be created.
 It needs to be provided via directly or via reference.
-			* format: uuid
-		* `serverIdRef` (object)
+		* `lanIdRef` (object)
-			* description: ServerIDRef references to a Server to retrieve its ID.
+			* description: LanIDRef references to a Lan to retrieve its ID.
 			* properties:
 				* `name` (string)
 					* description: Name of the referenced object.